Laura Goode

-Early life
+Early life and education

 Goode was raised in Edina, Minnesota, a suburb of Minneapolis–Saint Paul which provided the inspiration for Sister Mischief's fictional setting of Holyhill, Minnesota.
 From 1995 to 1998, Goode competed in Minnesota's regional and state spelling bees.
 She graduated from Edina High School in 2002, received her B.A. in English and Comparative Literature from Columbia College, Columbia University in 2006, and received her M.F.A. in Writing from Columbia's School of the Arts in 2008.

 Career

 Literary work

 Laura Goode's debut young adult novel, Sister Mischief, was published by Candlewick Press in 2011.
 The novel follows Esme, a Jewish lesbian teenager who forms a hip-hop group with her friends in the fictional town of Holyhill, Minnesota.
 Goode has cited her "love for young people" and her "frustration with the lack of strong literary role models for young women of all different cultural backgrounds and sexual identities" as motivations for writing the book.
 Sister Mischief was a 2012 Best of the Bay pick by the San Francisco Bay Guardian, a top 10 selection of the American Library Association's Rainbow List for excellence in GLBTQ YA literature, and a selection of the ALA's Amelia Bloomer List for excellence in feminist YA literature.

-Goode's essays, poems, and short fiction have appeared in numerous publications, including Bright Ideas Magazine (where she was a columnist and contributing editor), ELLE, BuzzFeed, Refinery29, New Republic, New York Magazine, the Los Angeles Review of Books, Catapult, Glamour, InStyle, Publishers Weekly, Longreads, The Believer: Logger, Scratch, Vela, Vol. 1 Brooklyn, The Rumpus, Boston Review, The New Inquiry, IndieWire, Dossier, and anthologies including Starry Eyed: 16 Stories That Steal The Spotlight, Please Excuse This Poem: 100 Poets for the Next Generation, and Scratch: Writers, Money, and the Art of Making a Living.
+Goode's essays, poems, and short fiction have appeared in numerous publications, including ELLE, BuzzFeed, Refinery29, New Republic, New York Magazine, the Los Angeles Review of Books, Glamour, InStyle, and Publishers Weekly.

 Her collection of poems Become A Name was released by Fathom Books in October 2016.

 Her nonfiction craft book Pitch Craft: The Writer's Guide to Getting Agented, Published, and Paid is forthcoming from Ten Speed Press, a division of Penguin Random House, in fall 2025.